swaldman/untemplate-doc/README.md

 private object Helper_ceci_nest_pas_md:
   private val BP0 = new Function2[immutable.Map[String,Any],mutable.Map[String,Any],String]:
     def apply( input : immutable.Map[String,Any], scratchpad : mutable.Map[String,Any]) : String =
       "# Ceci n'est pas...\n\nWell, this is just a regular markdown file, with no\nspecial untemplate constructs.
-But if we wish, we can treat\nit as an unemplate, and it will be immortalized as a scala\nfunctiion.\n\n"
+But if we wish, we can treat\nit as an unemplate, and it will be immortalized as a scala\nfunction.\n\n"

   val BlockPrinters = Vector( BP0 )